pranav04katiyar/Java_Backend/src/OS/0_OS_Primer.md

 > A command-line interface (CLI) processes commands to a computer program in the form of lines of text.
 > The program which handles the interface is called a command-line interpreter or command-line processor.
 > Operating systems implement a command-line interface in a shell for interactive access to operating system functions or services.

-*What is a Process*
-> A process is an instance of a computer program that is being executed.